gunduzhuseyn/Blog/posts/creating-a-personal-blog-part-2-integrating-a-theme-into-django/Creating A Personal Blog Part 2: Integrating A Theme Into Django.md

 Congrats.
 Now our page looks more like a blog.

 ## Jinja Magic
-Before we go ahead and apply the same changes into our other 3 pages, let me introduce you with some Jinja wizardry, if you are not familiar with it.
+Before we go ahead and apply the same changes into our other 3 pages, let me introduce you with some Jinja wizardry.
 If you were to go ahead and apply the changes we did for _index.html_, to other pages, you would soon realize that you are changing the same css and javascript tags.
 Overall, you should realize that most of the code in these pages are almost identical.
 Writing and managing redundant code inside the same project, is always a bad sign for a software developer.
 Using Jinja's extend, and include tags, we can get rid of this redundant code.